Public Spaces Protection Order (PSPO)

 The Public Spaces Protection Orders (PSPO) are enacted under powers given by the Antisocial Behaviour, Crime and Policing Act 2014.
 PSPO's are designed to prevent antisocial behaviour in our communities, on streets, and other publicly accessible areas.

-• A PSPO was approved in 2022 in respect of dog control and is in place until 2025.
+A PSPO was approved in 2022 and renewed with changes in 2025 as detailed below in respect of dog control and is in place until 8 July 2028.
 It imposes restrictions/requirements on those in control of a dog with regards to

 Further details can be found on the dog fouling webpage or to view the order see PSPO Dog Control with seal (PDF - 225KB)